Samsung/tizen-docs/docs/application/dotnet/guides/applications/service_application.md

 ```

 `OnLowBattery()` is used to take necessary actions in low battery situations.
-Save data in the main memory to a persistent memory or storage, to avoid data loss in case the power shut down completely.
+Save data from the main memory to a persistent memory or storage, to avoid data loss in case the power shut down completely.
 Stop heavy CPU consumption or power consumption activities to save the remaining power:

 ```csharp
         protected override void OnLowBattery(LowBatteryEventArgs e)